-Plaquenil (Hydroxychloroquine Sulfate) has recently been used to treat patients with Covid-19 (coronavirus).
-It is also prescribed to treat patients with arthritis or other internal inflammatory problems.
+Plaquenil (Hydroxychloroquine Sulfate) is also prescribed to treat patients with arthritis or other internal inflammatory problems.
 It is also effective for treating or preventing malaria.
 This drug is sometimes prescribed to prevent malaria (although it is not effective against chloroquine-resistant malaria).
 It can also treat malaria attacks.
 In addition to malaria, this drug may be prescribed as a treatment for auto-immune diseases such as lupus and rheumatoid arthritis.
 Skin problems occurring as a result of lupus can be reduced, and patients affected by rheumatoid arthritis symptoms such as swelling and pain may be effectively treated with this drug.

 Dosage and Administration